kumdonoaa/t-route/readme.md

 T-Route's flexible design is ideal for NOAA's National Water Model (NWM) 3.0, but its utility extends to various research and practical applications.
 While the code is currently bespoke for NWM, efforts are ongoing to generalize the core utilities, making T-Route compatible with any standardized network and forcing data.

-## General Sheme:
+## General Scheme:
 The figure below illustrates the workflow for executing T-Route via two interfaces: the Command Line Interface (CLI) and the Basic Model Interface (BMI).
 When using the CLI, the user can select from two river network representations: NHDNetwork or HYFeatures.
 In contrast, the BMI exclusively supports HYFeatures.
 For the routing method, users have the option to apply either the Muskingum-Cunge method or the Diffusive Wave method.

 <img src=https://raw.githubusercontent.com/NOAA-OWP/T-Route/master/doc/images/scheme.png height=400>

 ## Project Overview:
 - **Technology Stack**: Combines Python with Fortran for core routing model engines.
-The river network pre-processor, river network traversal framework, and time series data model are all written in python.
-The routing model engines (e.g. Muskingum-Cunge and diffusive wave) are primarily written in fortran, though we can imagine future additions to the engine suite being writted in any number of laguages that can be packaged as python extensions.
+The river network pre-processor, river network traversal framework, and time series data model are all written in Python.
+The routing model engines (e.g. Muskingum-Cunge and diffusive wave) are primarily written in Fortran, though we can imagine future additions to the engine suite being writted in any number of languages that can be packaged as Python extensions.
 - **Current Status**: Focused on integration with NWM 3.0.
 - **Demonstrations**: The `/test` directory includes a T-Route demonstration on the Lower Colorado River, TX, showcasing capabilities like streamflow data assimilation and diffusive wave routing.